-- Two of Australia’s big four banks NAB and ANZ are based in Melbourne.
+- Two of Australia’s top four international banks, NAB and ANZ

-- Australia’s two largest health insurance funds – Medibank Private and BUPA Australia - are headquartered in Melbourne, representing over 50 per cent of the Australian health insurance market share.
+- Australia’s two largest health insurance funds, Medibank Private and BUPA Australia, representing over 50 per cent of the Australian health insurance market share

-Innovation hubs, co-working spaces, accelerators and access to capital support Melbourne start-ups.
+Innovation fintech hubs, co-working spaces, accelerators and access to capital support

-- Melbourne has many innovation hubs and co-working spaces, such as York Butter Factory, Inspire9, Stone and Chalk and Angel Cube.
+- Melbourne has many innovation hubs and co-working spaces, such as YBF, Inspire9, and Stone and Chalk.

 - Victorian industry and research-led accelerator programs support Victorian-based fintech start-ups, including the Melbourne Accelerator Program, Startupbootcamp and NAB Ventures.

 - Victorian fintech companies have dominated key funding rounds, accounting for almost 80 per cent of A$2 billion allocated to Australian start-ups in 2018-19.

 - Melbourne's time zone bridges the US and European markets, allowing for 24 hour product development.